-School intercom systems should be integrated with alarm systems for mass notification in the event of an emergency to notify everyone in the building.
+Schools need alarm systems for mass notification in the event of an emergency to notify everyone in the building.
 One audible alarm, however, is not enough.
-Schools should have unique alerts for all kinds of emergency situations so that teachers and students know exactly what to do when one is triggered.
-Alarm systems can also integrate with access control systems to institute a school lockdown if necessary.
+Schools should have unique alerts for all kinds of emergency situations so that teachers and students know exactly what to do.
+Alarm systems can also integrate with access control systems to institute a school lock-down.

-Although drills play a pivotal role in preparing for emergencies, they also take up a lot of instructional time.
-That’s why schools are using technology to not only aid in safer emergency response, but also make drills more efficient.
+Although drills play a pivotal role in preparing for emergencies, they can unfortunately take up a lot of instructional time.
+That’s why schools are implementing technology that not only aids in safer emergency response, but improves drill efficiency as well.

 Learn more about school security in New York and New Jersey

 If you have questions about your school’s security in New York or New Jersey, quickly provide your information here or give us a call at any time at (212) 688-2767.
 We would be happy to discuss your current security strategy and what you can do to improve it.

-Latest posts by POM Technologies (see all)
+Latest posts by Peace of Mind Technologies (see all)

 - School Safety and Security in the New Year - January 7, 2019